 https://lucykatecrochet.com/best-crochet-hook-ingredients/feed 4

-Yarn For Crochet – Weights, Hooks and Styles https://lucykatecrochet.com/yarn-for-crochet https://lucykatecrochet.com/yarn-for-crochet#respond Sun, 22 Oct 2023 12:44:20 +0000 https://lucykatecrochet.com/?p=4082 Yarn is a catch-all term for spun thread.
-It’s basically any long stringy stuff that gets wound into a wad, and then crochet hooked into fabulous things.
+Yarn For Crochet – Weights, Hooks and Styles https://lucykatecrochet.com/yarn-for-crochet https://lucykatecrochet.com/yarn-for-crochet#respond Sun, 22 Oct 2023 12:44:20 +0000 https://lucykatecrochet.com/?p=4082 Yarn is a catch-all term for spun fiber.
+It’s basically any long stringy stuff that gets wound into a ball or skein, ready to crochet into fabulous things.
 Yarn is where crochet is born.
-I have a bad habit of calling all yarn wool.
-Which is, of course, invariably incorrect.
-Natural wool can be turned into...
+I have a bad habit of calling all yarns wool.
+Which is, of course, frequently incorrect.
+Natural wool from sheep, goats...

 The post Yarn For Crochet – Weights, Hooks and Styles appeared first on Lucy Kate Crochet.